bearspear/content-lab/apps/content-lab/src/app/core/plugin-system/README.md

 1. **PluginRegistryService** - Central registry for all feature plugins
 2. **FeatureLoaderService** - Loads and registers plugins based on configuration
 3. **FeaturePlugin Interface** - Contract that all plugins must implement
-4. **Feature Configuration** - TypeScript config file specifying enabled features
+4. **Feature Configuration** - Single source of truth for enabling/disabling features
+5. **Convention-Based Discovery** - Automatic filesystem scanning for plugins
+6. **Code Generation** - Automated generation of routes and loader files
+7. **Validation System** - Build-time checks for plugin integrity

 ### Directory Structure